approov/quickstart-ios-swift-alamofire/README.md

 Note that the minimum requirement is iOS 12.
 You cannot use Approov in apps that support iOS versions older than this.

+The included iOS sample targets iOS 15 or later and uses the scene-based lifecycle required for apps built with the iOS 27 SDK and run on iOS 27.
+The sample deployment target matches Xcode 27’s supported range.

 ## ADDING APPROOV SERVICE DEPENDENCY
 The Approov integration is available via the [`Swift Package Manager`](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
 This allows inclusion by simply specifying a dependency in the `File -> Add Packages..` Xcode option available if the project is selected: